Charge Schedule Optimization and Infrastructure Planning for Solar-Integrated Electric Bus Transit Systems

 \section{Conclusions and Future Work}

-This study introduced a two-stage multi-scenario model to determine the charging schedules of EBs using energy from both a conventional grid and a solar-powered system.
+This study introduced a two-stage multi-scenario LP model to determine the charging schedules of EBs using energy from both a conventional grid and a solar-powered system.
 We addressed the seasonality in solar energy generation and variations in trip energy consumption due to changes in ambient temperature within a day.
 The first stage, or planning-level decisions, involved determining the optimal power capacity for charging stations, the area of solar panels to be installed, and the capacity of the BESS at the charging stations.
-The second stage, or operational-level, decisions were scenario-specific.
-They determined the energy transferred to EBs within a day at each time step at different charging locations either from the grid, the BESS, or both.
+The second-stage decisions are scenario-specific and determine time-dependent energy flows between the grid, BESS, and buses.
 The BESS can store energy from the solar panels or the grid.
-A concurrent scheduler-based algorithm was used to obtain scenario-specific bus-to-trip assignment schedules, which were used as an input to the CSP.
-A Charge-And-Go priority scheme was assumed, where buses preferred charging at the current trip's end-stop rather than the next trip's start-stop.
+A concurrent scheduler-based algorithm was used to obtain scenario-specific bus-to-trip assignments, which were used as an input to the CSP.
+A Charge-And-Go priority scheme was assumed, where buses preferred charging at the current trip's end-stop rather than at the next trip's start-stop.
 Charging rates were assumed to be piecewise constant across time steps, and partial charging was permitted.
-Case studies conducted on two real-world bus transit networks, Durham and Canberra, considering RES and seasonal ToU electricity prices, demonstrated significant cost savings of $16.48\%$ and $32.00\%$, respectively.
+To ensure computational scalability, we adopt a formulation that does not explicitly enforce charging continuity, discrete outlet allocation, or mutually exclusive BESS charging/discharging, and these are interesting extensions that could be addressed in the future.
+Case studies conducted on two real-world bus transit networks, Durham and Canberra, considering RES and seasonal ToU electricity prices, demonstrated significant cost savings of $9.72\%$ and $23.79\%$, respectively.
 Due to the block diagonal structure of the problem, we solved the CSP using Benders' decomposition and compared its performance with that of the dual simplex method.